Mini Roos (U6-U12) - Pine Hills FC

 Through these programs we hope to make the football experience of the young player that much more enjoyable and give them a love for the great game of football.

-In 2024, our U8-12 Goalkeeper coach is Lucas Marciniak.
+In 2024, our U8-12 Goalkeeper coaches are Lucas Marciniak and James Rossiter.
 These sessions will occur on Monday evenings, from 5:00pm-7pm.
-Goalkeepers will be rostered for their 30 minute, small group sessions with Lucas during that period, to minimise the impact on their team training.
+Goalkeepers will be rostered for their 30 minute, small group sessions during that period, to minimise the impact on their team training.

 Field 1Open